MaoKo/FGFX/README.md

     .
 Check useless $BEGIN
     .
 Gen begin table when occurs ( $BEGIN )
     .
 Add several begin move for the same token name (fix when (*) occurs) .
-Add anchor to the regex '^' and '$'
-    .
-Handling multi-line in the regex
-    .
 Add the minimizing partitionning algorithm for DFA .
 Create the grammar and the lexical specification for regex .
 Learn MarkDown :)